 Exercises to stretch the muscles surrounding the wrist can help to ensure the tendons which pass through the carpal tunnel are in good condition.
 Tendon injuries can sometimes cause carpal tunnel syndrome.

-Wrist extensor stretch (play video) - Very gently bend the wrist forwards (i.e. so the fingers point downwards).
+Wrist extensor stretch – Very gently bend the wrist forwards (i.e. so the fingers point downwards).
 Use the other hand to apply some pressure.
 Start off doing this with the elbow bent.
-Progress to performing with the elbow straight (use a wall for over pressure if your other hand doesn't reach!)
+Progress to performing with the elbow straight (use a wall for overpressure if your other hand doesn’t reach!)
 Hold the stretch for 10-20 seconds and repeat twice.
 Stretch 2-3 times a day and continue this throughout your rehabilitation programme

 Surgery for carpal tunnel syndrome

-- Dincer U, Caker E, Kiralp MZ et al. The effectiveness of conseervative treatments of carpal tunnel syndrome: splinting, ultrasound, and low level laser therapies.
+- Dincer U, Caker E, Kiralp MZ et al. The effectiveness of conservative treatments of carpal tunnel syndrome: splinting, ultrasound, and low-level laser therapies.
 Photomed Laser Surg 2009;27(1):119-25

 - Popescu S, Poenaru D, Galbeaza G et al. Conservative treatment for carpal tunnel syndrome.
 Journal of clinical medicine 2008:249-53